Ashwadhama2004/wine_checking_prediction/README.md

 This project demonstrates the application of machine learning models to classify wine quality based on its chemical properties.
 The Random Forest model outperformed SVM in predicting wine quality.

 ---

-You can add more specific details or customize it as needed!